Minhag: Etymology

-The triliteral n-h-g (נ־ה־ג) means primarily "to drive" or, by extension, "to conduct (oneself)".

-The actual word minhag appears twice in the Hebrew Bible, both times in the same verse and translated as "driving":
+The triliteral n-h-g (נ־ה־ג) means primarily "to drive" or, by extension, "to conduct [oneself]".
+The Hebrew word minhag appears twice in the Hebrew Bible—both times in the same verse of 2 Kings 9:20.
+In the RJPS version, it is translated as "driving" and "drives", respectively:

 And the lookout reported, "The messenger has reached them, but has not turned back.
-And it looks like the driving of Jehu son of Nimshi, who drives wildly."
+And it looks like the driving of Jehu, son of Nimshi, who drives wildly."

-Homiletically, one could argue that the use of the word minhag in Jewish law reflects its Biblical Hebrew origins as "the (manner of) driving (a chariot)".
-Whereas halakha "law", from the word for "walking path," means the path or road set for the journey, minhag "custom", from the word for driving, means the manner people have developed themselves to travel down that path more quickly.
+Homiletically, one could argue that the use of the word minhag in Jewish law (הֲלָכָה) reflects its Biblical Hebrew origins as "the [manner of] driving [a chariot]" (à la 2 Jehu in 2 Kings 9:20).
+Whereas Halakha translates roughly to "the way of walking", minhag lends itself to the styles that Jews developed vis-à-vis Halakha.
+Furthermore, derekh (דֶּרֶךְ), which translates roughly to "path", is the itinerary Jewish communities maintain while walking.

-The present use of minhag for "custom" may have been influenced by the Arabic minhaj; in current Islamic usage, this term is used for the intellectual methodology of a scholar or school of thought (cf. דֶּרֶךְ) rather than for the customs of a local or ethnic community.
+The present use of minhag for "custom" may have been influenced by the Arabic minhaj; in current Islamic usage, the term is used for the intellectual methodology of a scholar or school of thought rather than for the customs of a local or ethnic community.

 Minhag and Jewish law

-In addition to the 613 commandments, Jews have traditionally considered Halacha (Jewish law as derived from the Talmud, responsa literature, Torah, and later codes) binding upon all Jews.
-In addition to these, there have always been customs and traditions not in the law itself.
-Some customs were at some points universally adopted (e.g., head-covering among men) or almost universally (e.g., monogamy).
-Others were or are observed by major segments of Jewry but not by others (e.g., not eating kitniyot on Passover).
+In addition to the 613 commandments, Jews have traditionally considered Halakha—Jewish law as given in the Tanakh and exposited and recorded in the Mishnah, Talmud, responsa literature, and other codes—to be normative and binding upon all Jews.
+In addition to the major halakhic literature, there have always been informal customs and traditions.
+Some customs were at some points universally adopted (e.g., the wearing of a kippah) or almost universally (e.g., monogamy).
+Others were or are observed by some segments of Jewry but not by others (e.g., not eating kitniyot on Passover).
 Other customs are bound to certain localities or groups that originated in certain localities.